orstavik/JoiComponents/book/chapter6/Pattern4_BatchCustomElementUpgrades.md

 }
 ```

-## Recommendation: Pause immediately and restart on DOMContentLoaded
-**Pause the customElements polyfill as soon as you have loaded it, and
+> **Recommendation:** Stop the customElements polyfill as soon as you have loaded it, and
-restart it when the document has finished loading.**
+> restart it when the document has finished loading (DOMContentLoaded).
+This:
-This will disable the costly observation of mutations in the DOM while loading,
+> * disables the costly observation of mutations in the DOM while loading, and
-and it will enable you to batch multiple calls to `customElements.define` that occur while loading.
+> * batch processes multiple calls to `customElements.define` at startup.

+## Example: FeatureDetectAndPolyfill with batched customElement reactions during loading
+Here is the FeatureDetectAndPolyfill example that
+batches Custom Element reactions during the loading of document.
+If you intend to load web components polyfills **sync**hronously, this is all you need.

 ```html
 <html>